MauritaniaOfficial Name: Islamic Republic of Mauritania

 - Put you in contact with the appropriate police authorities, and if you want us to, contact family members or friends.

 - Help you understand the local criminal justice process and direct you to local attorneys, although it is important to remember that local authorities are responsible for investigating and prosecuting the crime.

 There are several local equivalents to the “911” emergency line in Mauritania.
 You can contact local emergency personnel by dialing the following numbers:

 - To call the police (la police nationale) for incidents involving crime, dial 117.

 - For incidents outside of cities, the gendarmerie can be reached at 116 and the police at 117.

 - For fire and medical emergencies, dial 118.

 - For traffic accidents, dial the police at 117 or the GGSR (le groupement général de la sécurité routière) at 119.

-Most hospitals do not, however, have ambulances capable of providing emergency care.
-Wait times after placing a call to emergency numbers in Mauritania can be significantly longer than one would expect in the United States.
+- Most hospitals do not, however, have ambulances capable of providing emergency care.
+Wait times after placing a call to emergency numbers in Mauritania can be significantly longer than in the United States.